-Another issue with a commercial database like Oracle is due to the heaviness.
-It would be very costly for an Oracle database to support 1000s of connections but it would be easy for MySQL to do so.
+Another issue with a commercial database like Oracle is its heaviness.
+It would be very costly for an Oracle database to support 1000s of connections, yet it would be easy for MySQL to do so.
 When you split a big monolithic app to 100 pieces, each piece might need 10 connections which are 1000 rather than 10 connections for the original monolith.

 In-Memory Data Grid

 If the distributed cache is not available, we can always put the cached data into a document database so that it can be loaded from a key quickly.
-With SSD is more popular today, the key lookup is fast in document database these days.
+With SSD becoming more popular, these days, the key lookup in document databases can be very fast.

 One of the most popular document databases is MongoDB.

-Document Database is good at handling JSON document but sometimes we need to handle some key-value mapping data directly.
-This requires K/V database like RockDB.
+The document database is good at handling JSON documents, but sometimes, we need to handle some key-value mapping data directly.
+This requires a K/V database like RockDB.

-Both document and key/value databases support lookup from a key to a value.
+Both the document and key/value databases support lookup from a key to a value.
 When it comes to the relationship between entities, they are not very good at it.
-Graph database like Neo4j is more efficient for these use cases.
+Graph databases like Neo4j are more efficient for these use cases.

-There are databases that support K/V, Document and Graph at the same time with one instance and they are getting more popular these days.
+There are databases that support K/V, Document and Graph at the same time with one instance, as they are both getting more popular these days.
 ArangoDB and OrientDB are two examples.